 If you're already using Tailwind's SmartLoop, change the re-sharing interval to at least 4 months.
 If you're not using SmartLoop, you should look into it because it's a real time saver.
 SmartLoop is a feature offered by Tailwind that allows you to automate re-sharing of evergreen and seasonal pins onto boards that you choose.

 You get 250 free SmartLoops under Tailwind's most basic plan.

 Last but not least, consistently sharing pins with your audience by pinning daily is the secret sauce to continuous growth with Pinterest marketing.
-Stick to pinning 10 to 30 pins daily (or more if that's what works for your business).
+Stick to scheduling about the same no. of pins daily, whether it’s 10 or 15 or 20 (do what works for your business).
 Fill your schedule with your own content and others' content that your audience would love.

 Want to make 2019 the year you get more leads and sales through Pinterest, but can't keep up with all the changes?
 Get on my list to get first hand updates on Pinterest news, strategy tips and more.